user3141592/screen-generator/README.md

 # DESCRIPTION

-screen-generator generates screenr configuration file by only providing window commands. screen-generator automatically find the number of windows needed given the command chains.
+screen-generator generates screen configuration files by only providing window commands. screen-generator automatically find the number of windows needed given the command chains.

 The number of windows can also be specifed in alone or in conjunction with a command chain.
 It can for instace generate any screenrc defining a grid of <X> lines and <Y> columns.